IN THIS ARTICLE

 Follow the steps below to configure, verify, or clear custom DNS servers and search domains.

-To setup a custom DNS configuration on your network, specify the interface, network IDs, and desired DNS information using the following command:
+To setup a custom DNS configuration on your network using the QQ CLI, specify the interface, network IDs, and desired DNS information using the following command:

 qq network_mod_network --interface-id ID --network-id ID --dns-servers IP1 IP2 --dns-search-domains "DOMAIN1" "DOMAIN2"